-Email or call the Track Director Dr. Jeffrey Kresky, 973-720-3470, kreskyj@wpunj.edu or call or email Jan Pinkston, 973-720-3776, pinkstonj@wpunj.edu.
+To enroll in the Music Honors Track, con the Director, Dr. Jeffrey Kresky, at 973-720-3470, kreskyj@wpunj.edu or contact Jan Pinkston at 973-720-3776, pinkstonj@wpunj.edu.
+You must also complete the track application and submit it to the Honors College.

-Dr. Jeffrey Kresky holds a B.A. from Columbia, and a Ph.D. from Princeton.
+About the Track Director: Dr. Jeffrey Kresky holds a B.A. from Columbia, and a Ph.D. from Princeton.
 He is a music theorist, with an emphasis in analysis and criticism; a composer, keyboardist and conductor; and author of Tonal Music: 12 Analytic Studies (Indiana), A Reader's Guide to the Chopin Preludes (Greenwood), and articles and reviews in Perspectives of New Music, Gettysburg Review, and The Music Review.
 He was appointed to William Paterson University in 1973 and has served as the coordinator of the Music track since its inception.